gabrielfu/license-plate-recognition-system/README.md

 - name: you can change the name from `my_camera` to any valid string
 - `type`: only `entrance` is support at the moment
+- `ip`: camera source, which can take one of the following values:
-- `ip`: the path to video file or the camera IP
+  - `./path/to/video`: the path to video file
+  - `127.0.0.1`: ip camera
+  - `0`: web cam
 - `fps_simulation`: use your video or camera fps value
 - `accum_time`: maximum frame accumulation time for majority vote
 - `trigger_zone` (*Optional*): This defines a polygon on the frame, inside which LPR will be performed.